- Places to Explore

 - Fodor's Choice

-Curacao Restaurant Reviews
+Curaçao Restaurant Reviews

 Dine beneath the boughs of magnificent old trees, on the terraces of restored mansions and plantation houses, or on the ramparts of 18th-century forts.
 Curaçaoans partake of generally outstanding fare, with representation from a remarkable smattering of ethnicities.
 Outdoor or open-air sheltered dining is commonplace; note that most restaurants offer a smoking section or permit smoking throughout.
 Fine dining tends to be pricey, mostly because of the high cost of importing products to the island.
-For cheap eats with a local flair, drop by the Old Market for lunch, or stop at one of the snack bars or snack trucks you can find all over the island (have some guilders handy—many of them won't have change for dollars).
+For cheap eats with a local flair, drop by the Old Market for lunch, or stop at one of the snack bars or snack trucks found all over the island (have some guilders handy—many of them won't have change for dollars).

 What to Wear.
 Dress in restaurants is almost always casual (though beachwear isn't acceptable).
 Some of the resort dining rooms and more elegant restaurants require that men wear jackets, especially in high season; ask when you make reservations.

-Browse Curacao Restaurants
+Browse Curaçao Restaurants

-Browse Curacao Restaurants By Location
+Browse Curaçao Restaurants By Location